NathanGo/SailpointEx/README.md

-    Implementaion of OnDestroy for unsibscribe and prevent memory leak Implementation of OnChanges for catch changes of Input in sp-grid.component
+    Implementaion of OnDestroy for unsibscribe and prevent memory leak Implementation of OnChanges for catch changes of Input in sp-grid.component Screenshot folder contains the screenshot of project structure and finished screen

 ##############################################################################################